novafacing/cgc-challenges/challenges/FablesReport/README.md

 2. Identifying the hidden command and properly send a record in order to execute the vulnerable free().

 3. Patching the CB with sufficient checks to ensure an integer wrap-around either doesn't occur or doesn't create a vulnerable condition.

+### Read Notes

+* Lots of parsing and reading simultaneously but nothing matching criteria